-But, there is a reason your gums are bleeding.
-Gums just don’t start bleeding for no reason at all.
-Since you know you didn’t injure your mouth, let’s take a look at some of the other reasons your gums might start bleeding, and, more importantly, what you can do about it to undo the damage and prevent it from happening in the future.
+But there is a reason why your gums are bleeding.
+Since you know you didn’t injure your mouth, let’s take a look at some of the other reasons for bleeding gums, and, more importantly, how to prevent bleeding gums moving forward.

-The number one cause of bleeding gums is gingivitis.
-And, the number one cause of gingivitis is a poor oral hygiene routine.
+The number one cause of bleeding gums is gingivitis—and the number one cause of gingivitis is a poor oral hygiene routine.
 In other words, when your gums just start bleeding and you know there’s no toothbrushing or sports injury behind it, you may very well have a gum infection.
-And, in most people, gum infections are caused by not getting teeth and gums completely clean when brushing and flossing.
+For most people, gum infections are caused by not getting the teeth and gums completely clean when brushing and flossing.
 Periodontitis is the name for more advanced gum disease.
 Gingivitis is the name for earlier gum disease.
 Both are capable of causing gums to bleed.

 When food particles and plaque are not completely removed from your mouth with regular brushing, they cause gum irritation.
 Food particles can get behind gum tissue, causing pockets to form that trap still more food and allow bacteria to flourish.
 Plaque, a sticky film made of bacteria, hardens and turns into tartar.
-Simple brushing cannot remove tartar, so it will need to be removed at a dental cleaning.
-And, the bacteria cause more inflammation, which can negatively impact your overall health.
+Brushing alone cannot get rid of tartar, so it will need to be removed at a dental cleaning.
+The bacteria also causes more inflammation, which can negatively impact your overall health.

-So what do you do?
-If you suspect you have gum disease, you can give your dentist a call and have an evaluation.
+So, what do you do?
+If you suspect you have gum disease, you can give your dentist a call and get an evaluation.
 Sometimes, antibiotic therapy, prescribed by your dentist, might be helpful to combat the infection.
 If you have an accumulation of tartar, your dentist will remove it to allow for gum healing.
-If you have advanced disease, your dentist may recommend you visit a periodontist, a specialist in gums, to help you get the infection under control.
+If you have advanced gum disease, your dentist may recommend you visit a periodontist—a specialist in gums—to help you get the infection under control.

 If the infection is in its early stages and you caught it right away, stepping up your cleaning game can be a huge benefit.
 Using an antimicrobial rinse and a high pH tooth gel or paste can help you control the bacteria in your mouth and aid you in bringing the infection under control.
-Brushing every day, at least twice a day, and flossing or using a between tooth cleaning tool (interdental brushes, water flosser) will help you prevent gum infections from developing in the first place.
+Brushing every day, at least twice a day, and flossing or using a between tooth cleaning tool (like interdental brushes or a water flosser) will help you prevent gum infections from developing in the first place.

 The Ins and Outs

-Sometimes, even the most careful oral care routine can be derailed by problems with what you are taking in, or are not taking in.
+Sometimes, even the most careful oral care routine can be derailed by problems with what you are taking in or not taking in.
 Your diet can have a huge impact on your oral health.